Copyright & Fair Use

 Always provide attribution (cite the original source), even when using public domain or copyright-friendly media.

-Citing images or media from BCPS-licensed Databases: Use the pre-formatted citation provided on the page.
+Citing images or media from BCPS-licensed Databases (Preferred): Use the pre-formatted citation provided on the page.

 It is generally accepted to cite the URL (rather than a formal citation) for digital images used in projects/presentations.